 - Latin develops and trains the minds of our children

-Our children, when studying computing, will gain an understanding of computational systems of all kinds, whether or not they include computers.
+Our Computing curriculum helps children to gain an understanding of computational systems of all kinds, whether or not they include computers.
 Computational thinking provides insights into many areas of the curriculum, and influences work at the cutting edge of a wide range of disciplines.

 Computing is a practical subject, in which invention and resourcefulness are encouraged.
 The ideas of computing are applied to understanding real-world systems and creating purposeful products.
 There is also great scope for creativity with opportunities for creative work in programming and digital media.